10 Ways to Help Your Teen Succeed in High School

 For teens who have a chronic health issue, educators will work with the families and may limit workloads or assignments so students can stay on track.
 A 504 plan can help teens with medical needs or health concerns be successful at school.
 Talk to school administrators if you are interested in developing a 504 plan for your child.

-10. Make Time to Talk About School
+10. Talk About School

 Because many teens spend so much of the day outside the home — at school, extracurricular activities, jobs, or with peers — staying connected with them can be challenging for parents and guardians.
 While activities at school, new interests, and expanding social circles are central to the lives of high school students, parents and guardians are still their anchors for providing love, guidance, and support.